 DEADLINE: Jefferson Fellowships for Journalists

-About the Jefferson Fellowships: U.S. and Asia Pacific journalists participate in a three-week dialogue and travel program to deepen their knowledge of regional issues and build international networks to enhance coverage of the Asia Pacific region.
+About the Jefferson Fellowships: U.S. and Asia Pacific journalists participate in a three-week study, dialogue and travel reporting program to deepen their knowledge of key regional issues and build international networks to enhance coverage of the Asia Pacific region.